venturenox/sagawise/README.md

 ## Roadmap

-The following features are currently in th pipeline:
+The following features are currently in the pipeline:

 - [ ] Dashboard Frontend
 - [ ] AsyncAPI for Workflow definition